Columbia River: Dams

 In 1902, the United States Bureau of Reclamation was established to aid in the economic development of arid western states.
 One of its major undertakings was building Grand Coulee Dam to provide irrigation for the 600 e3acre of the Columbia Basin Project in central Washington.
 With the onset of World War II, the focus of dam construction shifted to production of hydroelectricity.
 Irrigation efforts resumed after the war.

 River development occurred within the structure of the 1909 International Boundary Waters Treaty between the United States and Canada.
 The United States Congress passed the Rivers and Harbors Act of 1925, which directed the U.S. Army Corps of Engineers and the Federal Power Commission to explore the development of the nation's rivers.
 This prompted agencies to conduct the first formal financial analysis of hydroelectric development; the reports produced by various agencies were presented in House Document 308.
 Those reports, and subsequent related reports, are referred to as 308 Reports.

+The 308 Reports generated 176 publications across the United States.
+Of those 176 documents, thirteen of them were generated in the Pacific Northwest.
+In 1932, one of the thirteen reports was released on the Columbia River, titled The Columbia River and Minor Tributaries.
+The report was backed by many engineers and state politicians who believed that the creation of Dams along the Columbia River would be a strong candidate for generation of hydroelectric power.
+The report led to congressional action, where dams at Bonneville and Grand Coulee were authorized in 1933.

+The report itself emphasized the economic values of dam creation.
+Additionally, the reports emphasized the importance of dams for river navigation.
+Furthermore, the reports emphasized the importance of hydropower, storage of water for irrigation techniques, and flood control.
+To ensure that the dams did not affect biodiversity, many engineers and state politicians regarded the importance of salmon within the region.
+Thus, dams were to be built at a low height that would permit salmon to pass over.

 In the late 1920s, political forces in the Northwestern United States generally favored the private development of hydroelectric dams along the Columbia.
 But the overwhelming victories of gubernatorial candidate George W. Joseph in the 1930 Republican primary, and later his law partner Julius Meier, were understood to demonstrate strong public support for public ownership of dams.
 In 1933, President Franklin D. Roosevelt signed a bill that enabled the construction of the Bonneville and Grand Coulee dams as public works projects.
 The legislation was attributed to the efforts of Oregon Senator Charles McNary, Washington Senator Clarence Dill, and Oregon Congressman Charles Martin, among others.